relapse after cocaine recovery what to do

 Effects of Meth

-The early effects of meth include increased energy, extreme euphoria, alertness, and a sense of wellbeing.
-Meth also causes side effects, including:
+The early side effects of meth include increased energy, extreme euphoria, alertness, and a sense of wellbeing.
+It also causes side effects, including:

 • Hyperactivity, mania.